 This legislation is a simple, fair, and effective way to combat climate change while supporting economic growth and a thriving middle class.

-May 18, 2016 Press ReleaseIssues: Appropriations, Budget, Health Care, National Security and Foreign Policy
+Dec 2, 2016 Press ReleaseIssues: Appropriations, National Security and Foreign Policy

 Today Maryland Congressman Chris Van Hollen issued the following statement applauding the elevation of U.S. Cyber Command in Maryland as part of the House-passed National Defense Authorization Act (NDAA):